 “All of what our lives have to offer us, sadly some may never get an opportunity to experience, enjoy or even know of.
-In choosing to be grateful, experience living, loving, giving and appreciate one’s “Life”, in itself” .
+We need to realize time is most precious.
+Best to choose to be grateful, experience living, loving, giving and appreciate one’s “Life”, in itself” .
 C .Star.
 V

 I was the youngest child growing up and even as I got older, I continued to be surrounded by those much older than myself.
 I did have friends that were my age, but majority of the people around me, were much older than me.
 In my 20’s and 30’s, I was still surrounded by many friends about or near 10 years older than myself.
 Then, at one point (which seemed so sudden), I was the oldest within my new friends and others around me.
 This was definitely an awaking part of my life.

 I recall in my 40’s , I visited my 70-year-old auntie, she once had recovered from breaking her hip when she was younger and had just survived cancer for the second time.
 You could say, she was, what was called (an unsinkable “Molly Brown” type women).
 On my visit with her, I had asked her, “What is it like being 70 years old and aging?
 She began to tell me her daily routine..